bananenbiegerei/wmde-starter/README.md

 ## Development and Build

-For development start `npm run dev` or `npm run watch`.
+For development run `npm run dev`.

-For building (for production site) start `npm run build`.
+For building (for production site) run `npm run build`.

-## Creating Theme Archive
+For creating an archive to install the theme run `npm run package`.
+A zip will be created in `/dist` with a timestamped theme version.

-A Zip file of the compiled theme can easily be created by running `./mktheme.sh` or `npm run package`.
-The file will be created in the `dist/` folder and timestamped with the current date.
+_Do not manually upload files to the live server.
+Install the theme in the backend with the zipfile (unless it's for an emergency fix)._

 ## Files and Folder Structure: